github/scripts-to-rule-them-all/README.md

 Typically, [`script/bootstrap`][bootstrap] is run inside this script.
 This is also a good opportunity to run database migrations or any other things required to get the state of the app into shape for the current version that is checked out.

-### script/server

-[`script/server`][server] is used to start the application.

-For a web application, this might start up any extra processes that the application requires to run in addition to itself.

-[`script/update`][update] should be called ahead of any application booting to ensure that the application is up to date and can run appropriately.

 ### script/test